 Though a Sikh temple, the Golden temple’s architecture is a mixture of Indo-Islamic Mughal and the Hindu Rajput architecture.
+The Swarna Mandir is 67 feet high and has been constructed as a two-storey structure.
 It appears to be floating at the end of a causeway and has an elegant marble at the lower level that is adorned with animal and flower motifs in pietra dura work, which can also be seen on the Taj Mahal.
-The second level is a stunning floor delineated in detailed carved gold panels and topped by a 750kg gold gilded dome.
-Just outside the inner sanctum sits the musicians and the priests who are incessantly chanting the Guru Granth Sahib making the atmosphere even more religiously intense.
+The second level is a stunning floor defined in intricately carved gold panels and topped by a 750kg gold gilded dome.
+Just outside the inner sanctum sits the musicians and the priests who are ceaselessly chanting the Guru Granth Sahib making the atmosphere even more religiously intense.

 While visiting the stunning Golden Temple, make sure you taste the scrumptious and pure prasad served here in the temple premises and offer your service as well.
 The temple has the largest kitchen in the world where meal is cooked for over 1 lakh devotees and visitors every day from every walk of life and every faith.

 Guru Ka Langar is a gigantic dining room situated at the southeast end of the temple complex.
 Although the food is served is served free of charge, the pilgrims often make donations or offer to help in the kitchen with either making the rotis, washing the dishes, or serving food.
 This humbling projection of the Sikh hospitality is seen all around the world but here in Golden Temple it is on another level, catering to everyone from poor people to millionaires.
 The food served is pure vegetarian to maintain equality and the kitchen is often touted as the World’s Largest Free Kitchen.

 There are some rules for visitors that if they do not follow are considered disrespectful and will be denied entry.